eskinmi/seqopt/README.md

 ```

 ### selectors
-Telectors manage the selecting method for every optimization round.
+Selectors manage the selecting method for every optimization round.
 Currently,
 the package has three out of box selectors, `TopN`, `MaxRelative` and
 `AbsoluteThreshold`.
 Similar to scorers, any selection method can be given to the model , which has a call
 method that inputs the output of the scorer (latest feed or  aggregated feeds).
 The `Selector` object